-Component Description Vents Enable airflow to cool internal components.
+Component Description (1) Speakers (2) Produce sound.
+(2) Vent Enables airflow to cool internal components.
 NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
 It is normal for the internal fan to cycle on and off during routine operation.